OperationSpark/first-website/README.md

 * Google border radius and add it to the `<nav>` element.
 * Add a border around the image
 * Change the color of the background

+### Add C9 to gitignore

+If you don't see the `.gitignore`, click on the _gear_ icon in the file system and select "Show Hidden Files.

+At the bottom of the `.gitignore` file, add the following:

+    .c9

+Save the `.gitignore` file, and close it.
+We've asked git to ignore the Cloud9 IDE configuration files - there's no need for us to manage these in our git version control.

 ### Go Live